 The humanities have long been vital to the creative and critical energies of societies in the throes of profound change.
-HUMA - the Institute for the Humanities in Africa - is a new initiative at UCT, with a Pan-African framework intended to create a space of dynamic interdisciplinary community for scholars and students in the humanities at large.
+HUMA - the Institute for the Humanities in Africa - is a global initiative at UCT, with a Pan-African framework intended to create a space of dynamic interdisciplinary community for scholars and students in the humanities at large.
 Fostering top-end academic research, HUMA seeks also to draw on that work to nurture critical public debate, promoting UCT's vision of itself as a civic university contributing to the making of democratic citizenship.

-Located in the Faculties of Humanities and Law, HUMA takes a broad view of the humanities, encompassing the social sciences, environmental sciences, health sciences, engineering, computer sciences and others.
+Located in the Faculty of Humanities, HUMA takes a broad view of the humanities, encompassing other fields such as the social sciences, environmental sciences, health sciences, engineering, computer sciences and others.

-HUMA's intellectual agenda is driven by two inclusive research themes, which inform and structure three primary objectives:
+HUMA's intellectual agenda is driven by one overarching but inclusive research theme, which informs and structures three primary objectives:

 to nurture the expertise and enthusiasm of graduate students interested in an academic career, through a combination of intensive and supportive doctoral supervision, and a broader programme of seminars, symposia and workshops that help develop the intellectual versatility and confidence which an academic career requires.

 to bring scholars and graduate students into conversation with interested publics, around issues of shared and topical concern.
 HUMA hopes to promote what public intellectuals in the humanities do best, which is to de-familiarise and unsettle established ways of seeing, think creatively about pressing social and political questions, and keep the imagination of alternative futures alive.